 Private ICF/IIDs in Georgia

 Most Georgia ICF/IID capacity is in private community-based ICF/IIDs, typically small group homes of four to eight beds.
-There are approximately 200 to 300 private ICF/IID facilities operating in Georgia.
 Many are operated by mid-sized provider organizations.

 Private ICF/IIDs must comply with all of the federal Conditions of Participation at 42 CFR Part 483 Subpart I, including: